Kenneth W. Ford: Graduate Work and the H-Bomb

 In the fall of 1948, Ford began graduate studies in physics at Princeton University.
 In 1950, he took a leave of absence from graduate work to work on the H-bomb at Los Alamos National Laboratory (then called the Los Alamos Scientific Laboratory) with his mentor John Wheeler.
 Others in Wheeler's immediate group were John Toll and Burton Freeman.
 They worked closely with other lab staff members such as Carson Mark, Conrad Longmire, Edward Teller, and Stanislaw Ulam, and with lab consultants such as John von Neumann, Enrico Fermi, and Hans Bethe.
 Following the radiation implosion idea offered by Teller and Ulam early in 1951, the focus of the work was on this new design idea.
 In June 1951, Ford returned to Princeton to continue the H-bomb work there at Wheeler's Project Matterhorn.

-Much of Ford's work was concerned with writing programs and doing calculations related to thermonuclear burning, first using human "computers" with desk calculators, then IBM card-programmed calculators (CPCs), and later, with Project Matterhorn, the SEAC computer at the National Bureau of Standards in Washington, DC.
+Much of Ford's work was concerned with writing programs and doing calculations related to thermonuclear burning, first using human "computers" with desk calculators, then IBM card-programmed calculators (CPCs), and later, with Project Matterhorn, the SEAC computer at the National Bureau of Standards in Washington, D.C.
 A SEAC calculation, programmed by Ford with the assistance of John Toll and the guidance of John Wheeler, provided the final predicted yield of 7 megatons for the Mike test on November 1, 1952.
 The actual yield was approximately 10 megatons.